opulo-inc/ohai/docs/misc/lumenpnp-toolhead-asm/index.md

 	<img src="img/averyprint-toolhead-label.png" width="60%"/>

 	!!! info "Check Inventory"
-		There's usually a pre-made surplus of these labels premade so check inventory before assuming you need to print more copies
+		There's usually a pre-made surplus of these labels, so check inventory before assuming you need to print more copies

 6. Adhere 4" x 3" LumenPnP Toolhead Assembly label to a 6" x 9" Polybag as shown in the image below